cnulenka/Casting-Agency-Web-App/README.md

     -password: casting@123

 ## Testing
-To run the tests, make sure you have created a test db and updated setup.sh with test db.
+To run the tests, make sure you have created a test db and updated setup.sh with test db name.
-Also make sure to update the auth tokens in test_app.py to run the tests successfully name
+Also make sure to update the auth tokens in test_app.py to run the tests successfully.
+Test script drops the tables and populates the test db with new data before testing.

 ```
 python test_app.py
 ```
-The first time you run the tests, omit the dropdb command.

 All tests are kept in that file and should be maintained as updates are made to app functionality.